clulab/releases/lrec2022-bird/README.md

 - setup: contains the instructions necessary to create the environment for executing the code.

-- code: contains the source code as well as the data
+- code: contains the source code as well as the data.
+The HPC execution scripts are also included.

-- results: contains the experimental results from the paper
+- results: contains the experimental results from the paper.